mikeal/way-of-code/README.md

 of a programmer to express their desired form.

 Programming happens in the mind.
-There is a disparity between what can be *proven*, what cant be *imagined* and what can be *expressed*, and that distance is the experience and art of the programmer.
+There is a disparity between what can be *proven*, what can be *imagined* and what can be *expressed*, and that distance is the experience and art of the programmer.

 As I try to be a better programmer I've turned toward debugging my mind.
 Considering the